On minimally tough chordal graphs: A characterization of non-minimally tough graphs

+We first characterize those edges of a $t$-tough graph whose removal does not decrease the toughness.

-\begin{theorem} Let $G$ be a connected, noncomplete graph and let $t = \tau(G)$.
-Then $G$ is not minimally $t$-tough if and only if $G$ contains an edge $e = uv$ such that the following conditions are met. \begin{enumerate} \item There exist at least $2t+1$ pairwise internally vertex-disjoint $u$-$v$ paths in $G$ (including~$uv$). \item Every separator $S$ in $G$ that is also a $u$-$v$ separator in $G-e$ satisfies
+\begin{lemma} Let $t$ be a real number, $G$ be a $t$-tough graph, and let $e = uv$ be an edge in $G$.
+Then, $G-e$ is $t$-tough if and only if both of the following conditions are met. \begin{itemize}[topsep=4pt, itemsep=0pt] \item[--] There exist at least $2t+1$ pairwise internally vertex-disjoint $u$-$v$ paths in $G$ (including~$uv$). \item[--] Every separator $S$ in $G$ that is also a $u$-$v$ separator in $G-e$ satisfies